Oscars 2025: The Wild Robot and Flow

 Elsewhere, the character of Faceman adds very little, and Mark Hadfield is working way too hard.
 A laborious and relentlessly unfunny subplot about the Ambassador wanting fish does eventually lead us to a pretty great visual punchline, and – as noted – the production design is amazing.
 Most effective are probably the scenes between Ripper and Mandrake, as the physical effects and sound design really do summon up the bullets flying and Hopkins and Coogan play off each other very well.
 But time and again, the changes made to the script detract rather than add, sometimes in minor irritating ways, sometimes in major fatal ways.

 I think the real missed opportunity here is the original ending.
 As written and initially shot, when the bombs began falling, the war room was to break into an enormous custard pie fight.
 Kubrick cut this (and destroyed the footage), feeling that it didn’t quite work to escalate from nuclear annihilation to prat falls – and he was very likely right.
 But onstage, the calculus is different.
 The bombs don’t feel as viscerally real – but the custard pies would.
 The actual ending isn’t bad, as a ghostly Vera Lynn transports us to a musical afterlife, but I can’t help but imagine what a more slapstick finale might have looked like.
-A little bit of sweaty messiness but have helped this very slick but often sterile production gain a bit more intensity.
+A little bit of sweaty messiness might have helped this very slick but often sterile production gain a bit more intensity.

 Megalopolis and The Substance